lab-cosmo/pamm/examples/README.md

    `-ct` discards triplets with a value of mu greater than the cutoff value specified, and `-w` asks to compute a re-normalization weight that accounts for the trivial phase space volume factor.
+   The program tries to infer the cell parameters from the header of the `xyz` file, expecting the format `# CELL x y z`.

 2. **Optimization of the PAMM model.**
    Next, one can run the PAMM analysis on the set of HB parameters: